Lillard scores 51 as Trail Blazers beat Jazz 124-107 - WHIZ News

 TIP INS

-Jazz: Utah was held to just 19 points in the second quarter. … The four-game losing streak is a season high.
+Jazz: Utah was held to just 19 points in the second quarter. … The Jazz are one of just two teams to allow an opposing player 50-plus points three times this season.

 Trail Blazers: Coach Terry Stotts said before the game that big man Jusuf Nurkic, who is working his way back from a broken leg, sat out of practice last week with a right calf strain. … Lillard has eight straight games with 30-plus points.